 The methods of preparation vary, sometimes even within the same community, some fry their okro, others just add it raw to their soup broth.
-It can also be cooked separately and served with omi obe soup or Nigerian tomato stew this type of Okro soup is called Ila (Plain Okro soup).
-It is a quick cooking vegetable soup and finger-licking good.
+It can also be cooked separately and served with omi obe stew or Nigerian tomato stew this type of Okro soup is called Ila (Plain Okro soup).
+It is a quick-cooking vegetable soup and finger-licking good.

 4. EGUSI SOUP

 It can arguably be said that Egusi Soup is the most universal of all Nigerian soups.
 Practically every Nigerian tribe has their own version of egusi soup.
-Egusi is melon seed which is shelled and ground into a powder before use in the soup.
+Egusi is melon seed that is shelled and ground into a powder before adding it to the soup.
 It is nutty and mildly sweet, with the rich oil from the egusi seeds making it taste delectable.